 This is the most common form of the symbol and is found on products like plastics, paper, metals and other material that can be recycled.
 It's also seen, in many different styles, on recycling containers, at recycling centers, and anywhere there's an accent on smart use of materials and products.

 There are a handful of symbols for aluminum recycling and recycled aluminum; in addition to the symbol shown here, there's also a configuration of two curved arrows surrounding the letters "alu."
-Aluminum recycling is one of the environmental movement's great success stories -- in many places, over 95% of all aluminum is recycled.
+Aluminum recycling is one of the environmental movement's great success stories -- in many places, over 95 percent of all aluminum is recycled.

 4. Recycled Symbol

 A circle around three arrows means the product is made of recycled material; it's usually found on paper and cardboard.
 How much recycled material the product contains is sometimes indicated by a percentage inside the arrows.
-In other cases, black arrows on a white background indicate that the product is made of a combination of new and recycled content, and white on black means it's 100% recycled.
+In other cases, black arrows on a white background indicate that the product is made of a combination of new and recycled content, and white on black means it's 100 percent recycled.

 The symbols above are not trademarked and can be adapted or used by anyone, as long as they don't violate the Federal Trade Commission's rules for environmental marketing claims.
 The symbols below, however, were developed by industry groups for specific uses.